GRHS Students of the Week

 .

-Payton Tucker was nominated as Student of the Week by GRHS Football Staff.
+Tayana Crowder was nominated as Student of the Week by GRHS Volleyball Coaching Staff.

-Payton Tucker is our defensive Wolf of the week.
-Payton had a great game against the Powell Panthers leading the defense in points.
-Payton made many great tackles for the Wolves at defensive end to help lead the Wolves to a win.
-Payton continues to improve his play every week.”
+The Green River Volleyball Coaching Staff would like to nominate Tayana Crowder for Student of the Week.
+Tayana is motivated to push herself to become better each week in practice.
+She goes the extra mile to stay after practice to better her skills for the success of her teammates.
+Tayana is building a love of the game and the confidence to be a great asset for Wolves’ Volleyball in the coming years.”

-Abby Alcorn was nominated as Student of the Week by GRHS Volleyball Coach Mrs. Rikki Shantz.
+Erika Wilson was nominated as Student of the Week by GRHS Volleyball Coach Rikki Shantz.

-I would like to nominate Abby Alcorn for Student of the Week.
-We have had a goal since the beginning of the season to get better at defense as a team.
-Abby sets a great example of hustle and heart during practices and games.
-She has worked extremely hard to perfect the defensive aspect of her game.
-Green River Wolves are on a role and Abby and the defense she plays, has a lot to do with that! “
+I would like to nominate Erika Wilson for Student of the Week.
+She is a very determined athlete, always looking for ways to improve and WANTING feedback.
+She is one of the most improved players from last year and I know she will continue to improve because of her athleticism and desire to be the best she can be. “

 – Mrs. Rikki Shantz

-Canaan Eslick was nominated as Student of the Week by GRHS Freshman Football Coach Mr. Tim Cassity.
+Brogan McFarland was nominated as Student of the Week by GRHS Freshman Football Coach Tim Cassity.

-Canaan Eslick had an outstanding game this against Powell helping his team to a 14-0 win.
-Canaan did an outstanding job at quarterback guiding his team on two long drives and running the ball hard.
-Canaan played a big role on defense with big tackles.
-He has fought his way back from injury and worked hard in practice and games.
-He is a good leader and an outstanding athlete.
-He is someone we count on a lot. “
+Brogan McFarland had an outstanding game against Jackson helping his team to the win.
+Brogan did an outstanding job blocking from his tackle position and really stood out with his hustle on special teams.
+Brogan brought down the ball carrier three times in a row on kickoff by his hustle and speed.
+Brogan had an outstanding game and has been a very hard worker all year.”

 – Mr. Tim Cassity

-Kolby Ivie was nominated as Student of the Week by GRHS Freshman Football Coach Mr. Tim Cassity.
+JD Renfro was nominated as Student of the Week by GRHS Freshman Football Coach Tim Cassity.

-Kolby Ivie had an outstanding game on defense Friday helping his team to a win over Powell.
-Kolby is an outstanding receiver for the Wolves but on Friday he came up with great plays from his linebacker position and made plays that helped his team win.
-Kolby is a good leader and someone who is dependable to always do his job and a very unselfish leader for the Wolves.”
+J.D Renfro has been solid at linebacker all year for the Wolves but on Friday in Jackson he stood out and made tackle after tackle and many big plays helping his team to a 44-14 win over Jackson.
+JD has been a hard worker all year and a very skilled linebacker for the Wolves and always works hard and has improved though out the year. “

 – Mr. Tim Cassity